la toyah gill interviewla toyah gill interview 3

 -

 Over the past few years, sound making and the use of voice have became a relevant part of my artistic practice and performance making.
-I am inspired by learning over and over how to perform when out of my comfort zone.
-This state of not being fully in control and the tension it creates when looking for anchors are catalyst for my research, for the most part centred on doubt and confusion.
+I am inspired by learning time and again how to perform when on the edge of comfort zone.
+Not being fully in control functions as a catalyst for my making, for the most part centred on doubt and confusion.

-Daily discomforts, awkward encounters, uneasy relations, spaces that are difficult to perform in, performativity of doubt and of monstrosity (in its larger sense: de-formity / irregularity).
-Recent projects involve the exploration of voice as a limb, where sound is produced through vocalisations that originate through internal-organ work (see ATE methodology and VMI practice), include the integration of acoustic and electronically distorted voice as well as amplified and distorted bass-guitar sound, tuning and de-tuning body, voice and instrument, in search of the raw, the cracked, the irregular, de-form.
+Daily discomforts, awkward encounters, uneasy relations, spaces that are difficult to perform in, performativity of doubt and hesitation.
+Recent projects involve the exploration of ‘voice as a limb’, where sound is produced through vocalisations that originate through internal-organ work (see ATE methodology and VMI practice), include the integration of acoustic and electronically distorted voice as well as amplified and distorted bass-guitar sounds, tuning and de-tuning body, voice and instrument, in search of the raw, the cracked, the irregular, unpolished.

-In terms of visual art, the past five years brought me to work incrementally with charcoal and chalk-drawing, and experimental printmaking; the former as a way to bring the body in dialogue with a 2D image, which in the case of charcoal has the potentiality to ever-change (as it does not stick to a surface until fixed) and update itself in real time to the body in performance, and the latter as a way to register these improvised gestures, in-printing them as a multilayered collection of events, functioning as an archive of transliterations.
+In terms of visual art, the past five years brought me to work incrementally with charcoal, experimental printmaking and alternative photography; the former as a way to bring the body in dialogue with a 2D image, which in the case of charcoal has the potentiality to ever-change (as it does not stick to a surface until fixed) and update itself in real-time to the body in performance, and the latter as a way to register these improvised gestures, in-printing them as a multilayered collection of events, functioning as an archive of transliterated events.

 A mover inspired by change, by circumstances, by a fight against coherency.